Phil-Hills/3i-Cube/SLIDEBOOK.md

 ## THE VALUE PROPOSITION

-### Why CUBE for SlideBook Makes Sense:
+### Why CUBE for Vendor Software Makes Sense:

 1. **Simplifies Complex Workflows**
-   - SlideBook has hundreds of features
+   - Software has hundreds of features
    - CUBE reduces to essential operations

 2. **Standardizes Protocols**